Climate change policy of the United States: President's 21st century clean transportation plan

-Climate action plan progress report
+Climate Action Plan progress report

 In June 2015, under Obama's Climate Action Plan Progress Report, the EPA announced that they were going to propose new standards for both medium and heavy-duty engines and vehicles, building off standards that were already enacted.
 These proposals were projected to decrease emissions by 270 million metric tons and save vehicle owners around $50 billion in fuel costs.

-The Climate Action Plan progress report also addressed air craft, transit, and maritime emissions.
-The EPA released an Advanced Notice of Proposed Rulemaking, increasing transparency around the plans of the International Civil Aviation Organization (ICAO) in tightening carbon pollution standards.
-Additionally, under the Next Generation Transportation System (NextGen), the Federal Aviation Administration has worked jointly with the aviation industry in formulating technology that supports a reduction in emissions and increase in fuel efficiency.
-With respect to maritime emissions, the Obama administration oversaw, in cooperation with the Maritime Administration, the increase of investments into more fuel-efficient ships, finalizing the creation of two ships that have been used in the Puerto-Rico to Jacksonville route.
-Similar investments were pumped into transit, which made it possible for buses and other forms of transit to switch to other forms of energy such as natural gas and electric.
+The Climate Action Plan progress report also addressed aircraft, transit, and maritime emissions.
+The EPA proposed a rule tightening carbon pollution standards in civil aviation.
+Additionally, under the Next Generation Air Transportation System, the Federal Aviation Administration worked with the aviation industry on lower-emissions technologies, the Maritime Administration oversaw an increase of investments into more fuel-efficient ships, and incentives made it possible for buses and other forms of transit to switch to other forms of energy such as natural gas and electric.

-Model year 2012-2016 standards and model year 2017-2025 standards
+EPA tailpipe emissions standards

-In April 2010, the Environmental Protection Agency (EPA) and the Department of Transportation's National Highway Traffic Safety Administration (NHTSA) formulated a national program that would finalize new standards for model year 2012 through 2016 passenger cars, light-duty trucks, and medium duty passenger vehicles.
+In April 2010, the Environmental Protection Agency (EPA) and the Department of Transportation's National Highway Traffic Safety Administration (NHTSA) formulated a national program that would finalize new standards for model year 2012 through 2016 most consumer road vehicles.
 With these new standards, vehicles were required to meet an average emissions level of 250 grams of carbon dioxide per mile by model year 2016.
 This was the first time the EPA had taken measures to regulate vehicular GHG emissions under the Clean Air Act.

 Additionally, the administration established Corporate Average Fuel Economy (CAFE) standards under the Energy Policy and Conservation Act.

 In August 2012, the administration expanded on these standards for model years 2017 through 2025 vehicles, issuing final rules and standards that were to result in a 163 gram emission per mile by model year 2025.

-Trump administration
+First Trump administration

 During his campaign, Donald Trump promised to roll back some of the Obama-era regulations enacted with the purpose of combating climate change.
 He questioned the existence of climate change and stated that efforts to curb fossil fuel emissions could harm the United States' global competitiveness.
 He pledged to roll back regulations placed on the oil and gas industry by the EPA under the Obama administration in order to boost the productivity of both industries.

 As president, Trump withdrew the U.S. from the Paris Climate Agreement, a major international convention to address climate change.